aman-uta-kgp/index_replica_building/README.md

 - **Data**: Contains the datasets used for model training and testing.
 - **Scripts**: Includes Python scripts for data preprocessing, model implementation, and performance evaluation.
-- **Results**: Out-of-sample performance metrics and visualizations comparing the two models.
+- **Results and Documentation**: Out-of-sample performance metrics and visualizations comparing the two models.
-- **Documentation**: Detailed explanation of the methodology, assumptions, and results.

 ## 📂 Getting Started